awsdocs/iam-user-guide/doc_source/reference_policies_examples_aws_my-sec-creds-self-manage-password-only.md

 + The `ViewAccountPasswordRequirements` statement allows the user to view the account password requirements while changing their own IAM user password\.
 + The `ChangeOwnPassword` statement allows the user to change their own password\.
 This statement also includes the `GetUser` action, which is required to view most of the information on the **My Security Credentials** page\.

 This policy does not allow users to view the **Users** page in the IAM console or use that page to access their own user information\.
 To allow this, add the `iam:ListUsers` action to the `ViewAccountPasswordRequirements` statement\.
+It also does not allow users to change their password on their own user page\.
+To allow this, add the `iam:GetLoginProfile` and `iam:UpdateLoginProfile` actions to the `ChangeOwnPasswords` statement\.

 ```
 {